Accepting customers

 You must be careful not to have booking conditions or rules that would constitute indirect discrimination.
 Indirect discrimination occurs when any requirement, which in itself is not discriminatory, would have a disproportionate impact on people with a protected characteristic.
 For example, if you have a requirement that all-male groups had to pay a higher booking fee because you had problems with stag parties in the past, this could be deemed to be indirect discrimination as it would always apply to gay couples but would not apply to heterosexual couples.

 To help ensure that you do not discriminate, you are required to undertake reasonable adjustments to your premises or to the way you deliver your services.
-This, for example, could mean providing improved access, undertaking training staff on equality issues or providing meals that comply with the religious requirements of guests.
+This, for example, could mean providing improved access, undertaking staff training on equality issues, or providing meals that comply with the religious requirements of guests.

 For more information on accepting disabled customers, see the Disabled Customers section.